dcohen-dalton/csx/source/assignments/1-getting-started/getting-started.rst

 Step 1: Plot a Polynomial
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Run the ``GettingStarted`` class again but this time look at the graph that appears.
-It will take 1-3 minutes for the graph to render.
+Hover over the graph for it to render.
 Look at the code under Open Source Physics (OSP) Example to see how this graph was made.

 When you think you understand, do the following exercise: